 We are always looking for new volunteers to help support families in their local areas.
 If you’re interested, we’d love to hear from you.
 You can find out more about how volunteers support parents and carers, what being a volunteer is all about and how to apply in the sections below.

-Our Ambassador Coordinator, Sarah Lord, has written an introduction to the AV programme, explaining the key things it does and how to connect.
-You can also find more detailed information about the programme and what it has achieved by reading the annual reports:
+You can find more detailed information about the programme and what it has achieved by reading the annual reports.

 Ambassador volunteers do a wide range of different things, depending on what is happening in their local communities, what their interests are and how much time they can give to the role.
 Here are some examples: